rfc-editor/errata-report-process/draft-rpc-errata-process.md

 and launched in November 2007.

-Another reason for the current, web-based approach to handling erratum reports is that about half the reports are not simply editorial, but rather apply to the technical contents of RFCs.
-A savvy implementer of the specification can often, but not always, determine what was intended by the RFC as published, but technical errors should be announced somehow.
-Furthermore, the posting of technical errata for Standards Track documents should always involve the IESG, as a matter of correct process.
+Another reason for the current, web-based approach to handling erratum reports is that about half the reports apply to the technical contents of RFCs, and the posting of technical errata for Standards Track documents should always involve the IESG, as a matter of correct process.
 Technical errata may require much review and discussion among the author(s), Area Directors, and other